 Copying and pasting may not sound exciting, but it’s a game changer for your graphic design projects.
 I dare you to not get excited about copying and pasting in Canva!
 Now, it’s one thing to copy and paste within your one design.
 But, did you know that you can copy and paste from one design to another in Canva?!

-In Canva, to copy and paste from one design to another, select your desired elements and hit the Copy button.
-Open and navigate to your other design.
-Hit the Paste button.
-The elements that you copied from your previous design will be copied onto your new design.
+To copy and paste from one design to another in Canva, select your desired elements and hit the Copy button.
+Navigate to your other Canva design and hit the Paste button.
+The elements that you copied from your previous Canva design will be copied and pasted onto your new Canva design.